bsdpot/pot-book/docs/Thick.md

 # pot purge-snapshot -p casserole
 ```

+More information about snapshots are available in the dedicated [Snapshot](Snapshot.md) section.

 When a snapshot is available, an image of the snapshot can be exported:

 ```console